Lehigh and Susquehanna Railroad: 19th century

+20th century

 In 1963, the Reading Company, which had a controlling interest in the CNJ, purchased the L&S from the LC&N. Under the agreement, the LC&N would continue to receive the lease payments from the CNJ for 35 years, at which point they would revert to the Reading.
 But the CNJ entered bankruptcy in 1967 and stopped the lease payments.
-The Lehigh Valley, itself in bankruptcy, took over the CNJ's Pennsylvania operations in 1972, including the lease of the L&S.
+The Lehigh Valley was also in bankruptcy, but took over the CNJ's Pennsylvania operations in 1972, including the lease of the L&S.

-This situation did not last long.
-The distressed state of railroading in the Northeastern United States, epitomized by the 1970 bankruptcy of the Penn Central, led to the passage of the 1973 Regional Rail Reorganization Act.
+The distressed state of railroading in the Northeastern United States, epitomized by the 1970 bankruptcy of Penn Central, led to the passage of the 1973 Regional Rail Reorganization Act.
 The act transferred the properties of the bankrupt railroads to a new government-owned railroad, Conrail.
 The L&S was designated for conveyance, although its unique status as a railroad leased from a non-railroad (the LC&N) required special consideration.

-In the end, the L&S was conveyed to Conrail in 1976; Conrail bought the leasehold interest from the LC&N in 1978 for $5.2 million.
+In 1976, the L&S was conveyed to Conrail in 1976; Conrail bought the leasehold interest from the LC&N in 1978 for $5.2 million.